Battle of Victumulae: Prelude

-Not even their stay in the winter quartersas peaceful for the Romans, as the Numidian cavalry continued to carry out raids everywhere, and when the places were unsuitable for these raids, the troops of the Celtiberians also intervened and the Lusitanians.
+Not even their stay in the winter quarters was peaceful for the Romans, as the Numidian cavalry continued to carry out raids everywhere, and when the places were unsuitable for these raids, the troops of the Celtiberians also intervened and the Lusitanians.
 In fact, it was difficult to obtain supplies for the Roman troops except through transport along the river Po.
 There was in fact a first Battle of Piacenza (217 BC) clash of minor importance near Piacenza which saw the victorious Romans and Hannibal leave, wounded in combat, «a circumstance which generated dismay in the souls of the Carthaginians».
 Following this clash, the deposit was further fortified and defended.

 Battle

 Hannibal, after resting for a few days, when he recovered from his wound, continued his journey towards the location of Victumulae to conquer it.
 A Roman deposit had been located here since the time of the Gallic war of the years 225-222 BC.
 People who belonged to the neighboring populations, probably the Cenomani, had flocked to this location from all over and had gathered here from the nearby campaigns due to fear of looting by the Carthaginians.

 This heterogeneous mass, incited by the Battle of Piacenza (217 BC), decided to go to meet Hannibal after arming itself.
 Rather than in battle order, they looked like a militia marching in a disorderly manner.
 And since they were 30,000 men inexperienced in military art, they were defeated by Hannibal, who, although he could count on a few well-trained soldiers, had full confidence in them.